Admin management

 Background

-An increasing number of B2B customers had multiple people managing their accounts but as only one admin profile could be connected, this led to access problems and security concerns.
+An increasing number of B2B customers had multiple people managing their accounts but the system limited them to only one admin profile, which led to access problems and security concerns.

 Outcomes